Cheap holiday destinations

 If you want to get away for some winter sunshine you need to think carefully about your destination and how far you need to fly.
 Generally, the longer the journey, the more expensive the price of the holiday.
 However, some long-haul destinations have low prices on the ground, so if you stay for longer you are effectively saving.

 The Canary Islands are popular choices and with good reason.
-The flight is 4-5 hours but the climate is excellent.
-Tenerife has a great variety of destinations from lively package resorts to charming country hotels.
+The flight is only about four hours but the climate is excellent.
+Tenerife has a wide variety of destinations from lively package resorts to charming country hotels.
 For nature lovers, we suggest La Palma, for walking, culture and quiet beaches.

-We also recommend The Gambia on the west coast of Africa – six hour flying time from the UK, with excellent beaches, friendly hotels and plenty of excursions on your doorstep.
-The Cape Verde islands are also great value.
+We also recommend The Gambia on the west coast of Africa – six hours flying time from the UK, with excellent beaches, friendly hotels and plenty of excursions on your doorstep.
+The Cape Verde islands are also outstanding value.

-We also recommend Marrakech, which combines great weather with cultural treasures and fascinating street life.
+We also recommend Marrakech, which combines excellent winter weather with cultural treasures and fascinating street life.